Oscars 2020: Priyanka Chopra Says She ‘Couldn’t Make It’; Shares Throwback Red Carpet Pictures

 PeeCee also tweeted, "Couldn't make it to the #Oscars this year but I'll be watching with you! 🎞 Lemme know who you're rooting for! #PCOscarParty."

 Recently, PeeCee was in news for wearing a bold outfit at Grammys.
-She was accompanied her husband and singer Nick Jonas.
+She was accompanied by her husband and singer Nick Jonas.
 The actress was trolled on social media for her outfit with a plunging neckline.

 (With IANS Inputs)